yuvipaloozie/yuvipaloozie/README.md

 # Hi, I'm Yuvraj!

 I currently work as a **Process Automation Engineer**, passionate about complex processes and the data they produce.
 My goal is to specialize in the intersection between physical sciences and deep learning to generate high impact, interpretable models.
+My main interests in the field are graph neural networks, time-series modelling, and computer vision.

 ### Education
 * **M.S.
 Data Science** (2027) | Georgia Institute of Technology